top of page

 LANDSCAPE DESIGN PROCESS

-Once a landscape structure has been established, the design process focuses on the creation of quality spaces that support both everyday use & long-term landscape character.
+Once a landscape structure has been established, we focus on the design process where we create quality spaces that support both everyday use & long-term landscape character.
 Public spaces, streetscapes and open areas are shaped through the careful organisation of landform, planting, materials & movement.

 At this stage, landscape design considers how people use & experience a place — how spaces are entered, how views are framed, where gathering areas occur & how landscape elements contribute to comfort, shade & visual identity.
 Well-designed landscapes can contribute significantly to the quality of life experienced by those who have lived experience of being in these spaces.